 TV-Y7 Youth, 7 years old and older.
+For children 7 years old and older.

 TV-G General Audience.
 For the entire family to view.

 TV-PG Parental Guidance.
 Parental Guidance is recommended, may not be suitable for some children.